Volorf/Sparkliner/README.md

 Thickness of line.
 Only one number.

 ``` "displayEndPoint" ```
-If you it equel true sparkline is made with a end marker.
-It it equel false that is not.
+If it equals true sparkline is made with an end marker.
+If it equals false - it is not.

 ``` "endPointColor" ```
 Color of end marker.
 It need a HEX.